Fernie mourns after fatal ammonia leak - BC Local News

 Fire crews were forced to evacuate due to the hazardous material and no one has since been able to enter the building.
 The material is believed to be anhydrous ammonia used in refrigeration.

-As word spread among the community of close to 5,000 it became apparent that at least two city workers and possibly a out-of-town contractor had died in the incident.
+As word spread among the community of over 5000 it became apparent that at least two city workers and possibly an out-of-town contractor had died in the incident.

 Resident Chris Inglis who runs a local Facebook group, Fernie: The good, the bad, changes and suggestions, was the first to place flowers near the arena in memory of the city workers.